 Let’s start with the distinguishing factor of the Psycho Pass universe: the Sibyl System.
 An utilitarian system that valued the collective happiness of everyone, viewing certain strong emotions as impediments to its ideals.
 Although it suppressed free will and denied space for self-actualization, it was successful in creating a stable society that escalated levels of happiness.
 It was not evil, it simply prioritized values differently.
 However, the Sibyl System in Psycho Pass 2 is clearly evil.
 Its once cold, calculating nature has been replaced with a comically wicked persona that involves itself in all sorts of conspiracies for selfish reasons.
 It might as well be a maniacal, moustache-stroking dictator plucking sandwich crumbs from his beard.

 The writing decision to make the Sibyl System act too human ruptured the thematic axis built up by Season One.
 The chaos did not stop there, the show abandoned its allegory on individual-society relationships and delved straight into a conspiracy thriller plot.
 The result was a mess of nonsensical conspiracies that ignored the rules established in the previous season.
 The writer seems to think that the more complicated the villain’s scheme, the better the story.
 The main villain, Kirito Kamui, is an expert programmer, hacking into several security systems, pulling convoluted tricks on the police, brainwashing people into becoming his cult followers, carrying out multiple organ transplants, and God knows what else.
 The twists and new details created too many logical gaps in the story to keep the viewer’s investment.
-It only got more pretentious towards the end, rambling on about theories that have no substantial contribution towards the show’s themes.
+It only got more pretentious towards the end with all the theories that have no substantial contribution towards the show’s themes.

 In regards to the art and music departments, the animation is passable, although it took a slight dip in quality compared to the first season.
 I’ll give extra props to the music department though, for giving us the comedic gold that was the ‘Nessun Dorma’ scene.